networknt/light-doc/content/service/oauth/why-this-oauth.md

 ### Pluggable authentication provider per client

 When authorization code grant type is used, depending on the client id and user type, a customized authentication provider might be invoked.
 The light-oauth2 provides custom users table, LDAP, SPNEGO/Kerberos, GitHub repository for authentication and authorization.
 New providers can be plugged in with the service module and client registration.
+The default authentication provider is SPNEGO/Kerberos with Microsoft AD with basic authentication falls back.

 ### Federated OAuth 2.0 providers

 Most OAuth 2.0 providers support only one instance in an organization.
 The light-oauth2 supports numeric instances in a federation.
 For example, an external AS for external clients and an internal AS for internal clients.
-One instance per data center and all of them are active and working independently.
+One instance per data center and all of them are active as independent clusters.
 A payment service company with an AS that trusts all other partner financial institutions' providers and vice versa.

 ### Public key certificate distribution